IgorMundstein/WinMemoryCleaner/README.md

 # Windows Memory Cleaner
 This is a RAM cleaner.
 There are times when programs do not release the memory they used, making the machine slow, but you don’t want to restart the system to get the used memory back.
-This is where you use Windows Memory Cleaner to clean your memory, so you can carry on working without wasting time restarting your Windows.
+This is where you use Windows Memory Cleaner to clean your memory, so you can carry on working without wasting time restarting your Windows. `This app requires administrator privileges to run.`

 [Download](https://github.com/IgorMundstein/WinMemoryCleaner/releases/download/1.1/WinMemoryCleaner.exe)